CynthiaSalha/BookLibrary/README.md

 The Flywieight design pattern was used in this project in order to help reduce the memory usage.
 For example, instead of storing the characteristics of the book (Title - ID - Author - Publisher - Availability) in seperate String values in the list, we created a sepearte class called Book which holds those characteristics.
 So every time we create a book, an instance of this class will be created and stored inside a list (which is the Data Structure used).

 The aim of this application is to provide the user with a place to store the books and add notes when necessary in order to keep track of their reading journey.

+The contributers to this project are:

+- Carl El Khoury: He designed the user interface using JavaFX and SceneBuilder, in addition to the css stylesheets.
+- Rita Merhi: She implemented the add book and add notes methods and integrated them with graphical interface.
+- Cynthia Salha: She implemented the view books, view notes, search and settings methods as well as a login screen before accessing the application.

+(Note that we learned this language form scratch, so we faced a lot of obsticles and problems)